by Bruce Dunlavy

 Jimmy goes to Hollywood.

 If nothing else, the Cleveland Browns could always take pride in running back Jim Brown, widely considered the best football player of all time.
-In his nine-year career, Brown was the league MVP three times and set a career record for rushing yardage.
-He led the league eight times and averaged over 100 yards per game.
-He never played after age 29, retiring in 1966 at the peak of his greatness to pursue a more lucrative movie-acting career.
-The team’s success retired with him.
+In his nine-year career, Brown is the league MVP three times and sets a career record for rushing yardage.
+He leads the league eight times and averages over 100 yards per game.
+But he never plays after age 29, retiring in 1966 at the peak of his greatness to pursue a more lucrative movie-acting career.
+The team’s success retires with him.

 LeBron leaves.
 Twice.

-The Cavaliers have the great stroke of luck to win the draft lottery to get LeBron James, the best player available and a product of nearby Akron.
-After failing to bring a championship to the Cavs, in 2010 James smirkingly makes “The Decision” to sign with the Miami Heat.
+It is 2003, and the Cavaliers have the great stroke of luck to win the draft lottery to get LeBron James, the best player available and a product of nearby Akron.
+After failing to bring a championship to the Cavs, in 2010 James smirkingly makes “The Decision” (yeah, it’s a Wikipedia entry) to sign with the Miami Heat.
 His teams there win two NBA titles.
 He returns to Cleveland in 2016 and they win the championship the next year, But it isn’t the same.
 In 2018 he opts out of his contract and heads to the Lakers.

 “Traitor” Lane gives away Rocky Colavito.

 There has rarely been an Indians player as popular as Rocky Colavito.
-In 1959, he led the AL in homers and was lionized in Cleveland.
-Nevertheless, two days before the 1960 season started, GM Frank (“Trader” or “Traitor”) Lane sent Colavito to Detroit for Harvey Kuenn, the 1959 batting champion.
-Kuenn had a decent season in 1960, but in December he was traded to the Giants for two players who never panned out.
-The Indians stank for the next 30-plus years, attributed by some to “The Curse of Rocky Colavito.”
+In 1959, he leads the AL in homers and is lionized in Cleveland.
+Nevertheless, two days before the 1960 season started, GM Frank “Trader” (or “Traitor”) Lane sends Colavito to Detroit for Harvey Kuenn, the 1959 batting champion.
+Colavito spends the next four years with the Tigers, amassing 139 home runs and 430 RBIs.
+Kuenn has a decent season for Cleveland in 1960, but in December he is traded to the Giants for two players who never pan out.
+The Indians stink for the next 30-plus years, attributed by some to “The Curse of Rocky Colavito.”
 Yeah, there’s a Wikipedia entry for that.